aeturrell/coding-for-economists/intro.md

 Coding is like a superpower; it's both fun and powerful!
 Head to chapter 1 to get started.

+## How to use this book

+Apart from the quickstart, which is available to run with a single click using Google Colab, pages that have code on can be downloaded and run as *Jupyter Notebooks*.
+Just click the download symbol in the top right hand corner of the page and select '.ipynb', which stands for 'ipython notebook'.
+To run downloaded notebooks, just open them directly in Visual Studio Code (see the instructions in the Preliminaries chapter for more on installing Visual Studio Code).

 ## Reading guide

 You can read this book in any order depending on your experience.
 Check the chapter headings and sub-headings to find out what would be most valuable for you.